mobile mammography unit toledo, mercy health toledo

 The woman had two types of invasive breast cancer and would need surgery.

-Meet the team behind mobile mammography in Toledo
+Meet the team behind our mobile mammography unit in Toledo

 The Mercy Health mobile mammography unit is made up of a passionate team dedicated to service led by Tina Gray, RT (R)(M).